Sport. Health. Nutrition. Gym. For style

 Reinforcement

-Stone processing gives the surface of the product a different texture, depending on the technology used.
-The main difference between natural stone and artificial stone is that artificial material is simply not able to convey the beauty created by nature itself.
-Textured finishes can be chipped, sawn, sanded, polished, brushed, heat-treated and artificially aged in the antique style.
+Stone processing gives the surface of the product a different texture depending on the technology used.
+The main difference between natural stone and artificial stone is that artificial material is simply not capable of conveying the beauty created by nature itself.
+The textured finish can be chipped, sawn, sanded, polished, brushed, heat-treated and artificially aged in the antique style.

-A chipped texture (rock) is a plane formed as a result of breaking off a part of its surface from it, resembling a rocky relief.
+A chipped texture (rock) is a plane formed as a result of breaking off a part of its surface, reminiscent of a rocky relief.

-Sawn processing (turned) is a type of stone surface formed as a result of sawing rock.
+Sawn processing (turned) is a type of stone surface formed as a result of cutting rock.

-The fact is that in the composition of the stone there are always inclusions of several minerals that have an unequal degree of hardness.
-After friction with brushes, softer minerals are rubbed off more than hard ones, forming an uneven surface level.
+The fact is that the composition of the stone always contains inclusions of several minerals that have unequal degrees of hardness.
+After friction with brushes, softer minerals are abraded more than hard ones, forming an uneven surface level.

 The artificially aged texture of a stone is a surface formed after exposure to a chemical solution based on acid.
-The acid eats away the thin layer of softer minerals, giving a rough and aged look.
+The acid eats away at the thin layer of softer minerals, creating a rough and aged appearance.

-A polished texture is a rough plane that occurs after grinding a stone with a smoked abrasive, depending on the size of the abrasive, the polished surface can be more or less rough, almost polished, but with a matte surface.
+The polished texture is a rough surface that appears after polishing the stone with abrasive; depending on the size of the abrasive, the polished surface can be more or less rough, almost polished, but with a matte surface.
 The smoother the product, the more clearly the natural pattern of natural stone is reflected.

-Polished texture is the processing of stone with the smallest abrasives, as a result of which the surface most clearly reflects the natural beauty of the texture and has a mirror-like glossy sheen that reflects all the surrounding space.
+Polished texture is the processing of stone with the smallest abrasives, as a result of which the surface most clearly reflects the natural beauty of the texture and has a mirror-like glossy shine that reflects the entire space around it.

 Name of works